talhatech116/TM-CO/README.md

 There was **no centralized platform** where owners could both **showcase their properties** and **streamline operational workflows**.

 ### 💡 The Solution
-We built **TMCO** — a unified mobile app designed specifically for property managers and service teams.
+I built **TMCO** — a unified mobile app designed specifically for property managers and service teams.

 - Centralized listing of all facilities under one platform
 - Real-time maintenance request system connected directly to staff
 - Seamless guest check-in/check-out experience
 - Operational insights for owners to make data-driven decisions

-> Need a live demo or app walkthrough?
-Contact the team or check the `docs/` folder.